Families need to log into their Family Portal: review, sign and date the 1:1 Chromebook Webform.

 Please head over to the Web Form Link (under the School tab) in your Family Portal and click the 1:1 Chromebook Consent Form.
 One parent/guardian from each AHS family must review, sign and save in order for your student to receive their Chromebook on the first day of class.

-For the 2021-2022 school year, every Andrean student will receive a Chromebook, AC adapter/power supply, stylus pen, and on-site tech support.
+Every Andrean student will receive a Chromebook, AC adapter/power supply, stylus pen (optional), and on-site tech support.
 Students and parents should take the time to review our Chromebook Policy (below) prior to the start of the school year.

 Please contact the Technology office if you are locked out of your family portal or student Gmail account.
 Staff will be able to reset parent or student accounts.